2000s – A New Century

 Jaguar’s F1 ambitions continued to be frustated with the R3 car presenting problematic handling.
 Improvements were made with the result that Eddie Irvine finished third in Italy.
 A completely new management team and drivers were recruited so that the R4 car became a turning point in Jaguar’s F1 programme.

 The new XJ X350 range was launched in 2003 replacing the X308 series.
 It represented an industrial break through in ‘aluminium body in sheet monocoque’ design; the most “radical Jaguar of modern times”.
 While preserving the traditional styling of the XJ line it was completely re-engineered with an all-aluminium monocoque chassis.
 The use of aluminium reduced the model’s weight by 40%, increased its stiffness by 60% and so produced dramatic improvements in the vehicle’s economy, ride and handling.
 The new 3.0 litre AJ-V6 engine effectively replaced the 3.2 litre V8 and so enabled a revival of the XJ6 badge.
-The new V8 SE 3.5 litre engined offering was a new member of the of the AJ-V8 family, whilst the existing 4.2 litre engine was packaged as the SE, Sport, Super V8 and flagship XJR offering.
+The new V8 SE 3.5 litre engined offering was a new member of the AJ-V8 family, whilst the existing 4.2 litre engine was packaged as the SE, Sport, Super V8 and flagship XJR offering.

 In 2003 the X-TYPE became the first Jaguar to be fitted with a Diesel engine to both the saloon and the newly introduced estate, also a first for Jaguar.
 Sales peaked at 50,000 units.
 While the X-TYPE was Jaguar’s best selling model for vitually all its production run, sales did not meet projections.